Communication While Abroad

 Using WiFi to Call Home

 There are several free or inexpensive ways to do video and phone calls over the internet while abroad.
+Here are a few options that have worked well for students:

 The Apps and services available will vary from country to country.
 We highly recommend that you research availability of Apps in the country you are travelling to and, if needed, research popular Apps to download ahead of time and encourage your friends and family to create accounts with the same Apps.
 This will make it much easier to communicate after you arrive.